-Below is a sample of the Oral Reading section from the Cracking the ABC Code Multisensory Reading Program Level 3.
+Sample of the Oral Reading section: Multisensory Reading Program Level 3

 - The Oral Reading section has been developed to increase students’ ability to rapidly and accurately decode text.
 The text has been divided into eye span lengths to encourage students to look at chunks of text and move away from a word by word focus.
 A fluent oral reader decodes the text ahead of the words that are being spoken.
 To develop this skill, you are asked to place a cardboard strip above the line being read and to cover the line completely once the student says the second last word.Each passage includes vocabulary from the corresponding column of words being learned (i.e. Passage 1 = Column 1).
 Using the same words provides additional practice in the learning and retention process as well as further developing students’ understanding of the words by placing them in context.

 - Students are required to complete one oral reading exercise each day.
-The student reads through the passage.
+The student:

 - Together work out unknown words.